RecruiterBlackList/RecruiterBlackList/README.md

 Seperate entries will be created for [Country], [Company Name] and [Recruiter Name]

 Please describe your experiences in separate paragraphs inside the [Recruiter Name].md file.
 If you like to share your experiences anonymously, feel free to send them through an email to RecruiterBlackList@gmail.com.

-Please anonymise your experiences as much as possible before submitting.
+Any personal attackson recruiters will not be tolerated.
+All reviews must strictly be related to the professional interaction between you and recruiters.
+Complaints about ghosting, lack of response, lack of knowledge, not being prepared, calling late etc are welcome.
+Discussion on race, gender, looks, accent etc will not be accepted.

 Comments and suggestions are always welcome.